jnovembre/BSD-QBio7/docs/index.md

 ## Preparing your laptop

 We are going to start working right away.
-Therefore, it is very important you **prepare your laptop** for the boot camp before the first session on Monday.
+Therefore, it is very important you **prepare your laptop** for the boot camp before the first session on Thursday.
 This will take you about one hour, so schedule accordingly.

 You will work on your laptop all day long. **If you don't have a laptop, please contact the course directors immediately**.